Read the documentation: gloe.ideos.com.br

 Integration

-Suppose you don’t need to extract the role within the pipeline because you are using a web framework that already does it, like FastAPI, you can remove the extract_request_role transformer.
-Since the incoming type for get_users is string, the configuration would be:
+Suppose you don’t need to extract the user ID within the flow because you are using a web framework that already does it, like FastAPI, you can remove the extract_request_id transformer.
+Since the incoming type for get_user_by_id is integer, the configuration would be:

 ) >>